xchemtina/ethglobal-buenosaires/THOUGHTS.md

 ---

 *"Fortis est Veritas" — Truth is strong.
 But strength requires structure.
-PoX is that structure.*
+PoX V2 is that structure, now with type-specific peer review.*